Cuscapi supply self-ordering tablets to Ajisen

 main news image

-SLFRMC is wholly-owned by Hong Kong-listed Ajisen China Holdings Ltd.
+SLFRMC is wholly owned by Hong Kong-listed Ajisen China Holdings Ltd.

-Under the agreement, Cuscapi Interactive will supply REV self-ordering tablets for all of Ajisen’s current and future restaurants in China six years, starting from the date of the agreement.
+Under the agreement, Cuscapi Interactive will supply REV self-ordering tablets for all of Ajisen’s current and future restaurants in China for six years, starting from the date of the agreement.

 Cuscapi said it expects to deploy up to 25,000 REV self-ordering tablets for existing Ajisen restaurants in China.

-Ajisen sells Japanese ramen and Japanese-style dishes under the AJISEN RAMEN® brand in China and Hong Kong.
+Ajisen sells Japanese ramen and Japanese-style dishes under the Ajisen Ramen® brand in China and Hong Kong.

 The REV self-ordering tablet is a new product and service offering for F&B restaurant chains that enables customer to self-order, while allowing product promotions and upselling to be done, besides automation of payment processes, based on an outsourcing and revenue share business model.

-Cuscapi traded unchanged at 12 sen today, giving it a market capitalisation of RM52.26 million.
+Cuscapi traded unchanged at 12 sen yesterday, giving it a market capitalisation of RM52.26 million.

 Print